by Daniel Holfeld

 In 2019 Daniel Holfeld was given access to the Tierney Building to photograph a fashion shoot.
 Enthralled by a tour of the Andrej Wejchert gem, he focused on the form and space of the 1970 building: from the structural lines of the staircase to the airy proportions of the Registry hall.
 Upon reflection Holfeld says that: “I still remember the tour of the Tierney Building and even though I’ve photographed fashion in the space I can’t help but feel like the real star of the show is the architecture and that there is more work to be done with it”.

-In January Holfeld began to formulate the idea of an artist residency through which he would interpret the UCD campus through his artistic eye and photographic lens.
+In January Holfeld began to formulate the idea of interpreting the UCD campus through his artistic eye and photographic lens.
 The series of new imagery was completed during the quiet created by COVID-19 between June and July 2020 gifting Holfeld an opportunity, which in his own words he’s “never had the time to work with the buildings in such an intimate way, its producing many more strong images than I can use”.

 Conveying Space captures the atmospheric qualities of the architecture and emphasises the interaction between structure and natural light.
 Holfeld’s photographs help us to rediscover fleeting moments of visual access, manifested in tightly cropped details.
 Through careful positioning and calculated framing, Holfeld illuminates the subtleties and nuances in architecture, while exploring the profession beyond its commercial appeal.